qianwei-yin/info6250-full-stack-web-dev/work/01-setup-test/README.md

   - If you have git troubles, I recommend consulting the list of common solutions at https://ohshitgit.com
 8. Commit the file: `git commit -m "Adds MYNAME"` (Example: `git commit -m"Adds Lex"`
   - This commit message reflects your changes.
 If you make other changes and have to commit those, and also when you commit other assignments, the commit messages should reflect THOSE changes, they should NOT say "Adds MYNAME".
+  - Repeat: This assignment should have a commit message that has your name, not the literal text "MYNAME"
-  - Repeat: Future assignments should not have commit messages that say "Adds MYNAME", that is specific to this assignment
+  - Repeat: Future assignments should not have commit messages that say "Adds MYNAME" (the literal text OR your name), that is specific to this assignment
 9. Send your changes to github: `git push origin setup-info6250`
 10. Go to the github page for this repository and create a Pull Request(PR), with 'main' on the left dropdown and your setup-info6250 branch on the right dropdown.
   - Do not merge, you must create a Pull Request.
 Your repositories should be set so that you cannot merge to main without a Pull Request, but they are created without that requirement so there is a period of time where you can merge, but you shouldn't do it.
 Learn how to create the PR, because that's how all assignments for the class will be turned in, and if you do it wrong, your grade could suffer.